Key takeaways

 RBI Cybersecurity and Fraud Frameworks

 Regulated entities need board approved cyber policies, live monitoring, and fast incident reporting.
 Even if you are not a bank, borrow these good practices.
-Digital lending rules push for data localization in payments, and the Fraud Risk Management direction expects strong audit trails.
+Digital lending rules push for data localisation in payments, and the RBI Fraud Risk Management direction expects strong audit trails.

 GST, Income Tax, Companies Act Retention and Reporting

 Retain GST invoices generally for seventy two months from the due date of the annual return for the year.
-Income Tax records often run six years or more.
+Income Tax records often run six years or more if assessments are pending.
 Maintain MCA registers and minutes safely as required.
 TDS reporting needs complete proofs such as challans and returns like Form 24Q and Form 26Q.

 Payments and PCI DSS

-Use this map as a working checklist, ask a CA led virtual accounting partner how they meet these items through process design, secure storage, and audit trails.
+Use this map as a working checklist.
+Ask your CA‑led virtual accounting partner how they meet these items through process design, secure storage, and audit trails.

 Global Data Compliance Touchpoints for Cross Border Work